 First Aid: Fever

-Although it can be frightening when a child's temperature rises, fever itself causes no harm and can actually be a good thing — it's often the body's way of fighting infections.
+Parents might worry when a child's temperature rises, but fever itself causes no harm and can actually be a good thing — often, it's the body's way of fighting infections.

 Signs and Symptoms

 A child who has a fever might be:

 What to Do

 It's best to keep a child home from school or childcare until the temperature has been normal for at least 24 hours.
 If your child is uncomfortable, here are some ways to relieve symptoms:

 - Offer plenty of liquids to avoid dehydration.

 - Give acetaminophen or ibuprofen based on the doctor's recommendations.
 Do not give aspirin.